rustfs/docs.rustfs.com/docs/features/aws-elastic/index.md

 ## Storage Classes and Tiering

-A key requirement for deploying RustFS at scale on Tencent Cloud TKE is capability tiers across storage classes (NVMe, HDD, public cloud).
+A key requirement for deploying RustFS at scale on Amazon EKS is capability tiers across storage classes (NVMe, HDD, public cloud).
 This enables enterprises to manage both cost and performance simultaneously.

-RustFS supports automatic transition of aging objects from fast NVMe tiers to more cost-effective HDD tiers, and even to cost-optimized cold public cloud storage tiers.
+RustFS supports automatic transition of aging objects from fast NVMe tiers to more cost-effective HDD tiers, and even to cost-optimized cold public cloud storage tiers (like AWS S3 Glacier).

 When tiering, RustFS provides a unified namespace across tiers.
 Movement across tiers is transparent to applications and triggered by customer-determined policies.

-RustFS provides secure storage in Alibaba Cloud ACK hybrid clouds by encrypting objects at the source, ensuring customers always have complete control over data.
-When Alibaba Cloud ACK is deployed in public clouds, tiering capabilities help Alibaba Cloud ACK effectively manage data across persistent block storage and cheaper object storage tiers.
+RustFS provides secure storage in Amazon EKS hybrid clouds by encrypting objects at the source, ensuring customers always have complete control over data.
+When Amazon EKS is deployed in public clouds, tiering capabilities help Amazon EKS effectively manage data across persistent block storage (EBS) and cheaper object storage tiers.

 **Learn More:**

 ## External Load Balancing

 All RustFS communication is based on HTTP, RESTful APIs, and will support any standard Kubernetes-compatible ingress controller.
 This includes hardware and software-defined solutions.
-The most popular choice is NGINX.
-Install using OperatorHub or OpenShift Marketplace, then expose RustFS tenants using annotations.
+The most popular choice is NGINX or AWS Load Balancer Controller.
+Install using Helm charts, then expose RustFS tenants using annotations.

 ## Encryption Key Management